Auto Issue names best new-car values in eight categories

 This year, seven best-value models come from Hyundai and its Kia brand, both of which has been producing a string of newer models that score well in CR's testing and have average or better predicted reliability.
 When including its Lexus and Scion brands, Toyota continues to lead in best values with 11 models.
-Five best-value models are from Honda and Acura.
+Five best models are from Honda and Acura.
 Among the worst values, three models are from Chrysler, seven are from GM, and nine are from European brands.

-Here's a look at the best, and worst, value in each of the eight vehicle segments analyzed by Consumer Reports:
+Here's a look at the best, and worst, value in each of the eight different vehicle segments analyzed by Consumer Reports: